SirPole/ant-dev/README.md

 Run containers with `docker-compose up` command in directory, which contains docker-compose.yml, stop it as usual with Ctrl+C

 ### Interactive
-Run containers with `docker-compose up -d && docker-compose exec web /bin/bash`.
+Run containers with `docker-compose up -d && docker-compose exec -u ant web /bin/bash`.
 You'll be presented with interactive bash session.

 **Windows**: Use `//bin/bash` in the interactive command!